🎮 Reinforcement Learning¶

 -

-This paper proposes EasyRL, a cognitively inspired framework that uses only 10% easy labeled data for warmup initialization via knowledge transfer, then progressively masters hard unlabeled data through divide-and-conquer pseudo-labeling and difficulty-progressive self-training, consistently outperforming supervised GRPO trained on the full dataset.
+Ours proposes the EasyRL framework, inspired by cognitive development theory, which uses only 10% of simple labeled data to initialize the model via knowledge transfer, and then progressively masters difficult unlabeled data through divide-and-conquer pseudo-labeling and difficulty-incremental self-training, consistently outperforming GRPO trained on the full dataset.

 -